taichi-dev/soft2d-for-unity/Docs/English/Advance/CustomTrigger.md

 ### Basic Structure

 Users can write their own method and pass it to Soft2D for invocation.
-The basic structure of this method is as follows:
+The basic structure of this method is as follow:
 ```csharp
 [AOT.MonoPInvokeCallback(typeof(S2ParticleManipulationCallback))]
 public static void ManipulateParticlesInTrigger(IntPtr particles, int size)